MarcusHoltz/marcusholtz.github.io/_posts/2024-03-19-fedora-repository-local-mirror-over-LAN.md

 ### Make folder, mount network share, and create local repository

->  In this example, I will be storing the locally mirroed Fedora repo in `/srv/fedora-local-repo` and mounting a samba share.
+>  In this example, I will be storing the locally mirrored Fedora repo in `/srv/fedora-local-repo` and mounting a samba share.
 {: .prompt-info }